GourSE/telegram_bot/README.md

 - put your bot token in 'config.cfg' under [bot] > [token]

-- install modules in 'requirements.txt'
+- make

-- run 'message_pusher.py'
+- launch with telegram_bot and select

 ### ***Tips***